Goldman M&A head Sykes joins management committee

-(Reuters) - Gene Sykes, global head of Goldman Sachs Group Inc’s (GS.N) mergers and acquisitions business, has been named to the investment bank’s management committee, according to an internal memo.
+April 19 (Reuters) - Gene Sykes, global head of Goldman Sachs Group Inc’s mergers and acquisitions business, has been named to the investment bank’s management committee, according to an internal memo.

 The 54-year-old investment banker joins 28 other executives on the powerful committee, which includes Chief Executive Lloyd Blankfein and Chief Operating Officer Gary Cohn, and influences decisions about Goldman’s business strategy and operations.